 |Next Intake||September 2019|

 The Masters course will run one year full-time or two-year part time.
 Course attendance normally comprises three-day blocks each month (usually Wednesday to Friday) to facilitate work release.
 Each course attendance day consists of six hours of lecture sessions, workshops or tutorials.
-These will predominately take place in the Trinity Institiute of Population Health, Tallaght.
+The location of the delivery of the course is primarily within the Trinity Institute of Population Health, Tallaght (which is on the Red Luas line).
 Students are expected to complete coursework via distance learning outside of these time periods.

 Learning Outcomes / Aims